The Bear at Grand Traverse Resort: A Challenging Michigan Golf Course

-I knew The Bear at Grand Traverse was going to be one of the more difficult tests, so I had to prepare myself mentally.
+I knew The Bear at Grand Traverse was going to be one of the more difficult tests of the trip, so I had to prepare myself mentally.

-Hitting the fairways actually isn’t real hard to do.
+Hitting the fairways actually isn’t that hard to do.
 They are wide open, but if you miss, then you’re in trouble.
-Every fairway seemed to be elevated 3-6 feet, and if you missed you rolled off and into tall rough and links style moguls.
+Every fairway seemed to be elevated 3-6 feet, and if you missed you rolled off and into tall rough and links-style moguls.

 Where Pete Dye places bunkers when you miss the fairway, Jack Nicklaus seemed to place rough and mounds – which believe me, can be just as difficult.

 So while tee shots can be fairly benign, what you really need to watch out for are the approach shots.
 On just about every hole you’ve gotta deal with a forced carry, water, or deep bunkers.
 If your approach game isn’t on, it’s going to be a long day for you.

 This course was built during an interesting time in the mid-80s when all the major designers were trying to outdo themselves with difficult courses.
 For that reason, many people have strong opinions on these types of courses.
 Personally, they’re not my favorite, but I was very pleasantly surprised by the Bear.
 For as difficult as it is, Jack also worked in quite a few unique and fun holes that makes this worthwhile for the average duffer.

 I was feeling pretty good before the round, I was coming off my 43 on the back of Arcadia Bluffs which (embarrassingly enough) was the best of the trip so far.

 My warmup was great, and I was ready to see just what The Bear has to offer.